Gabrielleao1/Gabrielleao1/README.md

 I'm a Back-end developer and lover of python 🐍

-I am studying at FATEC -> computer networks, ends in 2023.
+I am studying at UNIP -> ADS, ends in 2023.
 I like challends and solving them, learning more every day.

 ### " You're the average of the five people you spend the most time with"